tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

-Another two weeks passed and, on a Wednesday, when Ray told me something that had me a little worried about these people occupying the building.
+Another two weeks passed and Ray told me something that had me more than a little worried.
 Monday through Wednesday I have the day shift.
 Thursday through Saturday is my night shift, and he has the opposite schedule.